Best Resume Examples Listed by Type and Job

 Resumes for Executive and Management Positions

-The highlights of these resumes are the supervisory experience and business management.
+Management and executive resumes highlight supervisory experience and business management.
 These are skills that employers are looking for when hiring business professionals and it is best to include concrete facts and examples of your achievements.

 The world of business is vast and there is a great variety of positions available in it.
 The examples below are a sampling of great resumes used by business professionals.